 - Can you write in plain-language, understand and use online writing conventions, and have excellent proof-reading, and editing skills?

-We are looking for a new national Communications Lead to join the PMINZ Leadership Team from 1 February 2019.
+We are looking for a new national Communications Lead to join the PMINZ Leadership Team.

 The successful applicant will be required to form and manage a team of volunteers in order to deliver, monitor, and measure the activities outlined in the annual implementation plan.
 The Communications Lead is responsible for ensuring timely, high quality communications using best practice approaches are delivered through the PMINZ website, email campaigns, social media sites, promotional materials and media releases.

-This is volunteer position, for a PMINZ member, will require a commitment of approximately 8-10 hours each week.
+This is volunteer position, for a PMINZ member, will require a commitment of approximately eight hours each week.

 Are you an inspiring leader?